webpack-contrib/image-minimizer-webpack-plugin/README.md

 };
 ```

-`squoosh` and `sharp` generator supports more options, for example you can resize an image:
+`sharp` generator support more options, for example you can resize an image:

 **webpack.config.js**